-4. Minimize the adverse impacts of these transportation facilities on new development in the Town, and on existing development, where possible.
+- 4. Minimize the adverse impacts of these transportation facilities on new development in the Town, and on existing development, where possible. - 5.
+Ensure these transportation facilities are protected to meet current and future needs as well as ensuring negative impacts are avoided, mitigated or minimized on and from these facilities.